slsa-framework/source-tool/DESIGN.md

 #### Auditing

-While the resuable workflow only ever checks the attestations for the prior commit, 'offline' auditors might wish to evaluate the entire chain of provenance from the most recent commit, all the way back to the first commit made under the existing policy.
+While the reusable workflow only ever checks the attestations for the prior commit, 'offline' auditors might wish to evaluate the entire chain of provenance from the most recent commit, all the way back to the first commit made under the existing policy.

 ## Source Provenance

-Source provennace:
+Source provenance:

 1. Indicates the commit the data applies to - `subject.digest.gitCommit`.
 2. Indicates the commit prior to this one - `predicate.prev_commit`.